 In addition, other efforts by the California Air Resources Board would reduce air pollutant emissions through 2020, including the Diesel Risk Reduction Plan (2000) and the 2007 State Implementation Plan.
 Measures in these plans would result in the accelerated phase-in of cleaner technology for virtually all of California’s diesel engine fleets including trucks, buses, construction equipment, and cargo handling equipment at ports.

-While the construction activities associated with implementation of Biological Objectives would result in small and short-term greenhouse gas production, compliance with Biological Objectives is expected to result in a net improvement through the reduction of greenhouse gas emissions.
-The construction of certain structural BMPs, such as low impact development techniques, will reduce greenhouse gas emissions and improve local air quality (USEPA 2012c,d), as ancillary benefits for improving discharge water quality for the implementation of Biological Objectives.
+While the construction activities associated with implementation of the Stream Biological Objective would result in small and short-term greenhouse gas production, compliance with the Stream Biological Objective is expected to result in a net improvement through the reduction of greenhouse gas emissions.
+The construction of certain structural BMPs, such as low impact development techniques, will reduce greenhouse gas emissions and improve local air quality (USEPA 2012c,d), as ancillary benefits for improving discharge water quality for the implementation of the Stream Biological Objective.
 In addition, habitat restoration will reduce greenhouse gas emissions, and habitat restoration projects are already in place whose purpose is focused on greenhouse gases.
-For example, the California Climate Investments Forest Health Grant Program funds projects that proactively restore forest health to reduce greenhouse gases, protect upper watersheds where the state’s water supply originates, promote the long-term storage of carbon in forest trees and soils, minimize the loss of forest carbon from large, intense wildfires, and further the goals of the California Global Warming Solutions Act of 2006 (AB 32).
+For example, the California Climate Investments Forest Health Grant Program funds projects that proactively restore forest health to reduce greenhouse gases, protect upper watersheds where the State’s water supply originates, promote the long-term storage of carbon in forest trees and soils, minimize the loss of forest carbon from large, intense wildfires, and further the goals of the California Global Warming Solutions Act of 2006 (AB 32).

 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to greenhouse gas emissions have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to greenhouse gas emissions have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption the Stream Biological Objective.
 Slight increases in vehicle trips for non-structural BMPs, as well as monitoring and assessment, are not expected to be on a scale large enough that would result in the significant generation of greenhouse gases.

-With the incorporation of BMPs and compliance with any plans, amendments, or regulations adopted for the purpose of reducing greenhouse gas emissions, projects undertaken to comply with Biological Objectives would not have a significant impact on the environment.
+With the incorporation of BMPs and compliance with any plans, amendments, or regulations adopted for the purpose of reducing greenhouse gas emissions, projects undertaken to comply with the Stream Biological Objective would not have a significant impact on the environment.
 Compliance methods that include low impact development BMPs and habitat restoration are expected to reduce greenhouse gases and have a net positive benefit.

 Section 8.
 Hazards & Hazardous Materials.
 Would the project: